-All students receive a comprehensive academic program, enrolling each year in English, social studies, science, mathematics, art, and instrumental or vocal music, plus physical education, technology, drama, and (in grades 10-12) a second language, thus providing all students with a strong academic foundation.
+All students receive a comprehensive academic program, enrolling each year in English, social studies, science, mathematics, art, and instrumental or vocal music, plus physical education, and (in grades 10-12) a second language, thus providing all students with a strong academic foundation.
 These features mark the school’s academic program:

 - The school has a sequenced and articulated curriculum, which exceeds the Hawaiʻi Content and Performance Standards requirements.